 In accordance with the Standing Orders of Parliament, the House then resolved itself into the Committee of the Whole on 17 June 2009 for the consideration of the constitutional amendment bills as reported by the Select Committee.
-The job of the Committee of the Whole on this occasion is to consider in detail the proposed amendments to the Constitution as contained in the two constitutional amendment bills, and to consider the recommendations of the Select Committee for amendments to the bills.
-The Committee of the Whole will agree on the final content of the bills before the bills proceed to their third and final reading.
-So, the work of the Committee of the Whole is the last step required before Parliament votes on whether to accept the bills.
+The job of the Committee of the Whole has been to consider in detail the proposed amendments to the Constitution as contained in the two constitutional amendment bills, and to consider the recommendations of the Select Committee for amendments to the bills.
+The Committee of the Whole has passed resolutions to amend the bills, and has thereby determined the final content of the bills so that the bills are ready to proceed to their third and final reading.
+The work of the Committee of the Whole which it has completed today, is last step required before Parliament votes on whether to accept the bills.
 It is important to note that at the third reading, the bills will require the support of at least twelve members of Parliament in order to pass (a special majority required under Article 84 of the Constitution for any bill to amend the Constitution).

 The Committee of the Whole is comprised of all the members of Parliament.
-Its task is to thoroughly review and debate the contents of the bills before it, so as to ensure that the parliament is satisfied with both the substantive content and the technical drafting of the bills.
+Its task is to thoroughly review and debate the contents of the bills before it, so as to ensure that the Parliament is satisfied with both the substantive content and the technical drafting of the bills.
 To this end, the Committee has been assisted by independent expert counsel, Associate Professor Kristen Walker who is an expert in constitutional law and a practising barrister.